AmarNathH/Micro-XRCE-DDS-Client-ESP8266/README.md

 You can change the config for Micro XRCE DDS from the ```config.h``` file, the project uses the ```PLATFORM_NAME_ESP8266``` macro defination, to compile the functions and files necessary for the ESP8266.

 **Iniital development of library done, UDP and Discovery functions are now implemented.
 Some bugs still exists, feel free to use the library and contribute :)**

+**Known Issues** : There is a need to make a copy of the IP Address after Discovery, as there is a possible case of dangling pointer.
+Current workaround is by taking a copy of IP address by using ```strdup()``` function.